It's that time of year again—Tax Season. But don't fret, the Free Library is here to help you make sense of it all!

 Harrisburg, PA 17104-2244

-Visiting a Pennsylvania district office for taxpayer assistance.
-Please note that district office appointments are now required and need to be scheduled in advance by phone.
-Appointments can be scheduled Monday, Wednesday, and Friday 8:30 a.m. – 5:00 p.m.
-Appointments between 8:30 a.m. through 10:00 a.m. are reserved for senior citizens.
+- Visiting a Pennsylvania district office for taxpayer assistance.
+Please note that district office appointments scheduled in advance are strongly recommended.
+It is suggested that taxpayers seeking assistance call for an appointment and verify service offerings per location.
+Appointments can be scheduled Monday – Friday, 8:30 a.m. – 5:00 p.m.

 Philadelphia – Center City office